cheddar-me/tou/README.md

 `Tou`, short for **Time-Ordered-UUID**, is a time-ordered unique identifier scheme.
 It produces bytes which are compatible with UUIDv4 - the most common UUID format at the moment.
 While it looks identical to a usual UUIDv4 and will be accepted by all the systems that accept those UUIDs, it has a number of useful properties:

-* It starts with the current number of microseconds, packed in big-endian byte order.
+* It starts with the current number of microseconds, packed in network byte order.
 This means that the UUIDs will sort by byte value in time-ascending order
 * It uses 7 bytes of the whole number of microseconds out of 8, giving enough capacity until year 4253
 * The rest of the UUID is filled with random bits
 * The UUID still has the correct version (4) and variant (1) to be recognized as a UUIDv4